weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## develop
+- Update minio in docker composition to the lates release version.

 ## 6.5.0
 - Adds redirectGraph operations, which redirects relations to a graph from a graph to a different graph.